How much does it cost to produce insulin?

 Why am I paying so much more than $130 per year for my insulin?

 Not only are the big three insulin manufacturers financially opposed to biosimilars entering the market, but they’ve also actively taken legal steps to prevent it.
-In July 2017, Merck received FDA approval for Lusduna Nexvue, a biosimilar of Lantus.
-It has not launched in the United States because of an outstanding lawsuit — Sanofi, the maker of Lantus, sued Merck for patent infringement.
+In July 2017, Merck received U.S. Food and Drug Administration (FDA) approval for Lusduna Nexvue, a biosimilar of Lantus.
+It has not launched in the United States because of an outstanding lawsuit—Sanofi, the maker of Lantus, sued Merck for patent infringement.
 Just this month, Merck announced that Lusduna will not come to market because of the cost associated with getting it there.

 These numbers put in sharp relief the remaining work there is to be done in insulin access globally.
 Less than $130 per person per year for modern insulin analogs represents an aspirational goal for a more affordable future.
 A future where no one dies because of a lack of access to insulin, with a competitive market made up of more than just three manufacturers, and where government regulation helps set affordable prices for insulin that everyone has access to.